 Finn Murphy worked as a long-haul mover through his 20s and returned to the trade at 50.
 At the time, he had a midlife crisis, got divorced and left a wholesale textile importing business in New England for a new chapter in Boulder, Colo.
 “It was a difficult time,” Murphy said.
 “I did what a lot of guys who have a commercial driver’s license do — something happens in your life and you take to the road again to deal with it.”

-Murphy’s been on the road again for the past nine years and chronicled his colorful adventures in a new memoir, The Long Haul: A Trucker’s Tales of Life on the Road.
+Murphy’s been on the road again and chronicled his colorful adventures in a memoir, The Long Haul: A Trucker’s Tales of Life on the Road.
 “The satisfaction I derive from my job is to be the captain of the move from beginning to end,” Murphy said.
 “I like the continuity and working with families.”

 Surprisingly, it’s becoming more common for people over 50 like Walker and Murphy to pursue second acts as truck drivers.
 “I’ve even seen retired airline captains of 747s” become truckers, said Joe Rajkovacz, director of governmental affairs and communications for the Western States Trucking Association in Upland, Calif.